 Field or Button Description Add Add an item to the list.
 Add Log Entry Use to enter information to appear in the sample log report that cannot be recorded automatically through the application.
 Click the button again to enter multiple log entries.
 Append Use to insert one row at the end of a table.
-Autoscale When enabled on report parameters windows, allows the x- and y- axes to be scaled automatically.
-Autoscale means that the x- and y- ranges will be set so that all the data is shown.
-If Autoscale is not selec ted, the entered range is used.
+Autoscale When enabled on report parameters windows, allows the x- and y-axes to be scaled automatically.
+Autoscale means that the x- and y-ranges will be set so that all the data is shown.
+If Autoscale is not selected, the entered range is used.
 Axis Range On report parameters windows, the From / To fields are enabled when Autoscale options are not selected.
 Enter the starting and ending values for the x- and/or y-axes.
-Bar Code (default field label name) Go to Options &gt; Default Method to rename this field to something suitable for your environment.
-A bar code reader may be used to enter text into many of the fields on the Sample Description window.
-The bar code reader must be connected to the computer's USB port.
-To use a bar code reader, use a mouse to click in the field first where information is to be entered then scan the bar code with the bar code reader.
-If a bar code reader is not used, this alphanumeric field can be used to enter additional information about the sample, such as a sample lot number, sample ID, etc. Browse Searches for a file.
+Bar Code (default field label name) Enter bar code reader information if a bar code reader is connected to the computer's USB port.
+If a bar code reader is not used, this alphanumeric field can be used to enter additional information about the sample, such as a sample lot number, sample ID, etc. This field label may have been renamed or may not display if modified in Options > Default Methods .
+Browse Searches for a file.
 Cancel Discards any changes or cancels the current process.
 Clear Use to clear the table entries and display only one default value.
 Close Closes the active window.
 Close All Closes all active windows.
 If changes were made and not yet saved, a prompt displays for each changed file providing the option to save the file.
+Comments Enter comments about the sample or analysis.
+Comments display in the report header.
+Copies Select the number of copies to print.
+This field is only enabled when Print is selected.
+Delete When working with pressure tables and pressures, Delete removes the selected information.